PsyanticY/vaultfs/README.md

 *THis is what we want to implement*

-This module requires a mountpoint,a local path and a remote url of the vault
+This module requires a mountpoint,a local path and the remote url of the hashicorp vault

 It will also requires a:
 * Token (`payload`) that will allow `vaultfs` to authenticate requests made to the vault